tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer.rst

 Before attempting this configuration, you should have an *introducer NURL* from the operator of an HTTP Introducer-enabled Tahoe-LAFS storage grid.

+.. note:: Upgrading From Foolscap-based Introducer

+	  If you already have a client configured with a a Foolscap-based introducer (the introducer which preceded the HTTP Introducer) then you can use that introducer's fURL as the new *introducer NURL* in the following steps.
+	  You can find this value in ``tahoe.cfg`` as the value for ``introducer.furl`` in the ``[client]`` section.
+	  Your client will continue to use Foolscap to communicate with this introducer until it is upgraded to HTTP Introducer.
+	  In this case, you should delete the ``introducer.furl`` line from your configuration file.

 The HTTP Introducer is configured in two parts.
 First,
 the *introducer fURL* is written to a new file.